nihilisticneuralnet/HinDiffusionLM/README.md

 # HinDiffusion Language Model

-A masked language model fine-tuned for Hindi instruction-following using diffusion-based text generation

-## Overview

-This project fine-tunes pre-trained BERT-based models on Hindi instruction data using a masked language modeling approach with diffusion-style generation.
-The model learns to iteratively denoise masked tokens to generate coherent responses in Hindi.
+This project turns BERT-based model into an instruct-tuned LLADA-style Diffusion LLM on Hindi instruction data using a masked language modeling approach with diffusion-style generation.
+The model learns to iteratively denoise masked tokens to generate coherent responses in Hindi (trained on Kaggle GPU T4*2).

-Turning ModernBERT into an instruct-tuned Diffusion LLM An experiment in adapting ModernBERT into a LLADA-style dLLM by fine-tuning it with a variable masking ratio on instruction data.
+An experiment in fine-tuning pre-trained BERT-based model into a  dLLM  with a variable masking ratio on instruction data trained on kaggle gpu t4*2.

 ## 🏗️ Architecture